 You can use InfraNodus to compare different text graphs in order to see how the graphs are similar / different from each other.
+Using this feature, you can also see which concepts are present in two or more graphs simultaneously or reveal the concepts / relationships that are only present in one graph but not in the other.

 In general, there are 3 ways to put the graphs together: